Extreme Nomads’ Sports and Outdoors Guide to Kalpitiya

-In terms of markets, there’s little to be found in Kalpitiya village itself- although you can find fresh seafood markets and small wet markets in the neighbouring towns.
-The local supermarkets are well-stocked.
+In terms of markets, there’s little to be found in Kalpitiya town itself- although you can find fresh seafood markets and small wet markets in the neighbouring towns.
+The local supermarkets in Kalpitiya town are well-stocked.
 You’ll find everything from fresh fruits and veggies to meats and various household goods.

 Officially, Sri Lanka has two international airports- though virtually every flight arrives in Bandaranaike International Airport (Colombo).
 The airport is well-connected with the rest of Asia, and also offers daily direct flights to Europe and the Middle East.
 SriLankan Airlines and AirAsia offer the best range of low cost flights connecting Sri Lanka with the rest of Asia.

-It takes roughly 4-5 hours to cover the 170-odd kilometers between Colombo and Kalpitiya.
+It takes roughly 4-5 hours to cover the 170-odd kilometers from Colombo to Kalpitiya.

-There’s a direct bus that leaves from Colombo’s Pettah CTB Main Bus Stop and goes straight to Kalpitiya.
+There’s a direct bus that goes from Colombo to Kalpitiya, departing from the city’s Pettah CTB Main Bus Stop.
 This is the cheapest way to get from Colombo to Kalpitiya by far (albeit possibly the slowest), with ticket prices costing just a few dollars.

-Lastly, there’s the train.
+Lastly, you can also take the train from Colombo to Kalpitiya.
 With travel times hovering around 4 and a half hours, it’s comparable with the bus- although it is a shade more comfortable.
 The train departs from Colombo Fort and stops at Puttalam, just outside of Kalpitiya.